-Policy 30 of the LDP states that development will not be permitted where it has an unacceptable impact on amenity.
+Policy 30 of the Local Development Plan 2 states that development will not be permitted where it has an unacceptable impact on amenity.

-The site is located in an isolated location and it is not expected that the activity associated with a holiday let would have any detrimental effect on neighbouring amenity as it would remain in the control of the applicants (assuming the ownerships were tied through a legal agreement - Were the application being recommended for approval, the necessity for a S106 Agreement to ensure the two buildings are tied together in perpetuity would need to be considered to protect the amenity of the occupiers of the dwelling attached.)
+The site is located in an isolated location and it is not expected that the activity associated with a holiday let would have any detrimental effect on neighbouring amenity as it would remain in the control of the applicants (assuming the ownership was controlled through a legal agreement).

+The necessity for a S106 Agreement to ensure the two buildings are tied together in perpetuity would need to be considered to protect the amenity of the occupiers of the dwelling attached) which have a single shared vehicular access.